mendix/docs/content/refguide/sap/sap-odata-connector.md

 ### 2.2 Action Parameters

-Each of these actions will ask for a number of parameters which will be categorized as **Input** or **Output** parameters.
+Each of these actions will ask for a number of parameters which will be categorized as either **Input** or **Output**.
 Here is an example of the parameters which are required for the **Get List** action.

 ![](attachments/sap-odata-connector/actionparameters-sapodataconnector.png)